ostreedev/ostree/docs/repository-management.md

 can generate "scratch" (aka `--empty` deltas) which bundle all objects for that commit.

-The tradeoff here is increasing server disk space in return for many fewer client HTTP requests.
+The tradeoff here is increased server disk space for fewer client HTTP requests.

 For example: